Dartemiss/Zork_Summon/README.md

 Choose defeating the elemental summoner who is weak against your initial partner.
 For example if you chose babysnake go east.

 Lake:
 Here is Rik.
 Talk to him and he will summon Shark.
-Kill Shark and rik.
+Kill Shark and Rik.
 Loot Rik to get the waterkey.
 Absorb Shark.
 Summon Shark.
 Go west.
 Go west.

+Vulcan:
+Here is Serg.
+Talk to him and he will summon Dragon.
+Kill Dragon and Serg.
+Loot Serg to get the firekey.
+Absorb Dragon.
+Summon Dragon.
+Go east.
+Go south.

+Forest:
+Here is Pabl.
+Talk to him and he will summon Snake.
+Kill Snake and Pabl.
+Loot Pabl to get the waterkey.
+Absorb Snake.
+Summon Snake.
+Combine the three elemental keys to get the masterkey.
+Go north.
+Go north.

+Town:

 END